-Risk Management Plan is a document that identifies methods of managing risks, assigns responsibilities for people who handle risks, outlines risk budget, defines risk categories, and identifies probability and impact matrix.
+Risk Management is about identifying methods of identifying and managing risks, analyzing risks, assigning responsibilities for people to handle risks, outlining risk budget, defining risk categories, creating probability and impact matrix, and identifying risk responses.

 What do we need?